 PREMIUM CHECK – One or more adjacent anchor tags were found with the same link text but with different destinations.
 Ensure this link is included in a paragraph, list or table cell with preceding text that describes its purpose or are in a table cell with a header that explains the purpose of the link.
 Consider changing the link text to distinguish the links from one another or add a title attribute with supplemental text.
 The aria-label attribute may also be used and will replace the link text for screen readers.

 PREMIUM CHECK – An unlabeled dialog or dialog that may be missing required markup was found.
+Refer to the "Affected Code" column for more details.
 Include an aria-label attribute with descriptive text or use aria-labelledby set to the id of a heading inside the dialog to provide the necessary label.
-Verify that the dialog element includes the attribute role="dialog".
-The following additional requirements apply to modal dialogs: Verify that the dialog element includes the attribute aria-modal="true".
-When the dialog is activated, check that focus is set to an element in the container.
+Verify that the dialog element includes the correct role attribute either role="dialog" or role="alertdialog".
+The control that activated the dialog should include a title attribute or text to indicate that the link opens a dialog.
+The following additional requirements apply to modal and alert dialogs (if the dialog interrupt users by blocking other activities then it is a modal dialog): Verify that modal dialogs include the attribute aria-modal="true".
+When the dialog is activated, check that focus is set to a focuable element inside the container.
 When the dialog is active, check that focus is never set to an element that is not in the container.
 When the dialog is deactivated, check that focus is set to the control that originally activated the dialog.

 An element was found to have focus removed by a script when focus is received.
 Use the keyboard to verify that you can get to all interactive elements.
 Check that when focus is placed on each element, focus remains there until user moves it.